Examining Trials in Texas

-Under Texas law any defendant who is charged with a felony has aright to an examining trial.
+Under Texas law any defendant who is charged with a felony has a right to an examining trial.
 The primary reason for the examining trial is to inquire into the truth of the accusation brought against the accused.
-The prosecution as the burden to establish to the magistrate whether there is enough evidence to prove probable cause that the defendant committed the offense charged.
+The prosecution has the burden to establish to the magistrate whether there is enough evidence to prove probable cause that the defendant committed the offense charged.
 If the prosecution fails then the magistrate must discharge the defendant.

 The burden of proof is very low for the prosecution so in reality defendants are rarely discharged from custody because the prosecution failed in it’s burden.
 That being said examining trials can still be used as a valuable tool for a Texas criminal defense lawyer.

 An examining trial can be an excellent discovery tool early on in a criminal case.
 The prosecution will usually call the investigating detective or the police officer who made the arrest.
 The rules of evidence for a criminal trial do not apply and a detective is allowed to testify to hearsay however the defense can still learn the basic facts that law enforcement is alleging.